Adult ADHD Treatment in New York City

 Who do you see if you are having problems with focus, procrastination, time management or ADHD?

-You’ve noticed lately that it’s getting more and more challenging to get things done.
+You’ve noticed lately that it’s becoming increasingly challenging to get things done.
 Everyone around you thinks you have it all together.
 But, you’re beginning to miss deadlines.
 You wake up feeling anxious and worried about facing another day.
 You are stressed about being behind on your work.

 When you really think about it, you realize it’s been this way for a long time.